cmstead/JFP/README.md

 https://www.mozilla.org/MPL/

+###V2.6.0

+- [ ] cond - Conditional matching function; accepts function pairs as arguments position 0 must be a predicate, position 1 is a behavior

 ###V2.5.1

 - [ ] Fix arity of deref so base arity is 2 (fix to make currying work more predictably)